TsimpDim/PassBuy/README.md

 Built by a team of students for a school project, PassBuy enables the user to find the cheapest price for his shopping list in quick and easy steps.

+# Running the application

+To run it locally you need to have a key for the Google Places A

 ## Back-end